Mendil1/RuleBridge-compact/README.md

 ### Symptom: `Gemini API error: 429`

 **Cause:** Rate limit exceeded on the Free Tier.
-**Fix:** Switch to a higher-quota model via the Settings modal (`gemini-3.1-flash-lite` as failover), or wait for the daily quota reset.
+**Fix:** Switch to a higher-quota model via the Settings modal (`gemini-3.1-flash-lite` as a cheaper failover), or wait for the daily quota reset.

+### Symptom: Changing `gemini.temperature` doesn't change output determinism

+**Cause:** Not a bug. `temperature`/`top_p`/`top_k` are deprecated for `gemini-3.5-flash-lite`/`gemini-3.6-flash` — the API silently ignores them now (and will start rejecting them outright in future model generations, per Google's migration notes).
+**Fix:** There isn't a config-level fix.
+If determinism matters for your compliance requirements, control it through prompt design and post-generation validation instead of the sampling parameter.

 ### Symptom: French accents display as corrupted characters in logs